JoeyStanley/jekyll-for-designers/cv.md

 ### Invited Presentations

 "What can vowel formant trajectories tell us about language change?"
-Sociolinguistics Group, University of Utah, Salt Lake City, Utah.
-October 28, 2021.
+Sociolinguistics Group, University of Washington, Seattle, Washington.
+November 30, 2021.
 <a href="/downloads/211130-UW.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 "What can vowel formant trajectories tell us about language change?"
 Linguistics Colloquium Talks, University of Utah, Salt Lake City, Utah.
 October 28, 2021.